Western Nile Fever

 P.K.Ghatak,MD

-The West Nile virus was initially isolated in 1937, from the blood of a febrile patient who came from West Nile district of Uganda.
+The West Nile virus was initially isolated in 1937, from the blood of a febrile patient who came from the West Nile district of Uganda.
 During 1951 to 1954, the disease was prevalent in the Mediterranean countries.
 Several large outbreaks occurred in the Nile Delta of Egypt.
-60 % of population of Egypt became seropositive.
+60 % of the population of Egypt became seropositive.

 The virus: